JosephusPaye/gatsby-remark-graphviz/README.md

 By default, the first `#` comment at the start of the code block will be used as the image caption, and subsequent `#` comments at the start of the code block will be used as alt text (see **Options** below).

+See [GraphViz Pocket Reference](https://graphs.grevian.org/) for an introduction to GraphViz and how to write graphs using DOT.

 ## Example

 The following code block written in Markdown: